-Back to school is always exciting.
+Back-to-school time is always an exciting time.
 Students get excited about their new supplies and clothing.
 The new school year holds possibility and promise.
 For many students, it also brings the possibility of current or future back and neck pain.

 Imagine Lisa, a 105-pound 13-year-old girl.
-Lisa loves gym class, writing, and art.
+Lisa loves gym class, writing and art.
 She frequently carries her iPad, laptop, art supplies, textbooks, cosmetics, smartphone, gym clothes and shoes to school.
 She carries all of this in a backpack.
-Her backpack and its contents weigh over 20 pounds.
-This is approximately 19% of Lisa’s body weight.
-Sadly, this is well over the recommended limit; students should carry backpacks containing a limit of 10% of their body weight.
-At the end of the day, Lisa feels exhausted and over time she developed back pain.
+Her backpack and its contents weigh more than 20 pounds.
+This is approximately 19 percent of Lisa’s body weight.
+Sadly, this is well over the recommended limit.
+Students should carry backpacks containing a limit of 10 percent of their body weight.
+At the end of the day, Lisa feels exhausted and, over time, she developed back pain.
 Sadly, this fictitious example represents a common problem.

-Students like Lisa may risk accident or chronic injury.
-According to the US Product Safety Commission doctors treated approximately 2,000 backpack-related injuries in their offices, clinics or hospital emergency rooms in 2007.
+Students like Lisa may risk an accident or chronic injury.
+According to the United States Product Safety Commission doctors treated approximately 2,000 backpack-related injuries in their offices, clinics or hospital emergency rooms in 2007.

-In 2004, researchers at UC Riverside found that 64 percent of middle school students they surveyed reported experiencing back pain.
-The study collected data from 3,498 students who carried backpacks ranging in weight from .5 pound to 37 pounds.
+In 2004, researchers at the University of California, Riverside, found that 64 percent of middle school students surveyed reported experiencing back pain.
+The study collected data from 3,498 students who carried backpacks ranging in weight from a half-pound to 37 pounds.
 The average backpack and contents weighed about 10 pounds.
 Not surprisingly, the students who carried more than 10 percent of their body weight felt the most severe pain.

-A more recent 2012 study in the Archives of Disease in Childhood , indicates that 61.4% of the teenagers studied carried backpacks containing more than 10% of their body weight.
+A more recent 2012 study in the Archives of Disease in Childhood, indicates that 61.4 percent of teenagers studied carried backpacks containing more than 10 percent of their body weight.
 One in four of these students suffered back pain that lasted longer than 14 days.
-Some of those students had abnormalities like Scoliosis, but around 30% had pain caused by continuous, involuntary muscle contractions from carrying a heavy pack.
+Some of those students had abnormalities like Scoliosis, but around 30 percent had pain caused by continuous, involuntary muscle contractions from carrying a heavy pack.

 Investing in the right backpack for school or College is an investment in health, good posture, and injury prevention.
 As the school year commences, I would like to share a few tips on selecting the right backpack and on correct use.